 - Navigate to your Calendar and click anywhere on the calendar

-- From the fly-out the appears, select + New Client
+- Select + New Client

 With either option, you'll be taken to the Calendar fly-out where you can select the client type as an adult, minor, or couple.